bennycode/hexo-insert-markdown/README.md

 2. Insert the `{% insertmd %}` tag in your posts or pages to include Markdown content from files
 3. Rebuild your site to see the effect of this plugin: `hexo clean && hexo generate`

 **Note:** The path to file includes must be relative to the [source directory](https://hexo.io/docs/configuration.html#Directory) of your Hexo installation.
+Files in subdirectories of the specified path will also be inserted.

 ## Usage